Nebraska FFA Applications

 Agricultural Education Teacher – Honorary State FFA Degree

-• Farm Bureau Advisors of the Year Nominations Due February 29, 2024
+• Farm Bureau Advisors of the Year

 The Nebraska Farm Bureau recognizes the contributions of FFA advisors across the state.
 They provide recognition for two outstanding Nebraska FFA advisors each year and those individuals are honored at the State FFA Convention.
 Click the button below for additional information and application to nominate your FFA advisor!